Testers.ai AI Powered Autonomous Dynamic Checks

 Functionize

-Functionize is marketed as an "autonomous testing platform" powered by AI and NLP (Natural Language Processing).
+Functionize is marketed as an 'autonomous testing platform' powered by AI and NLP (Natural Language Processing).
 Its biggest strength lies in enabling testers to create test cases simply by writing them in plain English.

 Key Features: